rjdverse/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-rjdemetra is an organization dedicated to creating **R packages giving access to JDemetra+** version 3.x algorithms.
+rjdverse is an organization dedicated to creating **R packages giving access to JDemetra+** algorithms.

 [JDemetra+](https://github.com/jdemetra) is a versatile time series analysis software, whose core routines are written in Java and also accessible via a Graphical User Interface (GUI).